Estimated Reading Time: 15 mins

 It was very late in the night.
 I assumed I’d be OK for 45 minutes.

-I walked out as he was there and quickly explained that I was just moving in.
-My luggage was heavy, I was alone and simply trying to make the process easier for myself.
+I walked out as he was there and quickly tried to explain myself.
+I was just moving in.
+My luggage was heavy, I was alone and simply trying to make the process easier.

 I then pointed out my car permit in the hopes of corroborating my explanation.